If yours is a B2B business and you’re not yet using social media, here are some reasons you should be talking about b2b

 - Key Performance Indicators (KPIs) you will use to measure your returns

 As a business owner, having a documented strategy for social media that highlights all the above will make it easier and more productive for you to engage in social media marketing.

-Whenever I come across B2B business owners sceptical about adopting social media in their marketing mix, I try to encourage them to look at the bigger picture.
+Whenever we see B2B business owners sceptical about adopting social media in their marketing mix, we encourage them to look at the bigger picture.

-For instance, all businesses, whether business-to-consumer (B2C) or business-to-business (B2B), deal with humans.
+For instance, all businesses deal with humans, whether business-to-consumer (B2C) or business-to-business (B2B).

 Even when you say your business is B2B, your staff are human!
 Some social media sites, like Facebook and Instagram, have billions of users.

 Therefore, there’s every possibility that your staff will belong to one.

-Therefore, if your target audience is on social media, your business ought to be on it too.
+Therefore, if your target audience is on social media, your business should be on it too.

 As Bryan Kramer rightly says, “there is no more B2B or B2C.
 It’s H2H: Human to Human”.There is no more B2B or B2C.
 It's H2H: Human to Human. - Bryan Kramer Click To Tweet